umass-ml4ed/dialogue_student_sim/README.md

 # Simulated Student in Dialogue

 This code is associated with the paper <a href="https://arxiv.org/abs/2605.30051">Who Am I?
-History-Aware Profiles for Student Simulation in Tutoring Dialogues</a>.
+History-Aware Profiles for Student Simulation in Tutoring Dialogues</a>, which is published at EMNLP 2026.
 Currently, a slice of this data is used in an ongoing public-facing data mining challenge, which lasts until late August, we will release the data once the challenge is finished.

 If you find this code useful, please cite us!
 ```